Bune Information

 Here, She is presented as a great Duke of Hell, commanding thirty legions of spirits, and appearing as a dragon with three heads: one like a dog, another like a griffon, and the third bearing the visage of a man.
 This triadic form represents Her dominion over death, wealth, and wisdom, reflecting the complex nature of Her influence.

-As time progressed, the interpretation of Bune’s form adapted with the lenses of contemporary society and esoteric shifts.
+As time progressed, the interpretation of Bune’s form adapted with the lenses of both contemporary society and esoteric shifts.

 bune painted as draconic demonessLater grimoires and texts often attempted to ‘modernize’ Her depiction, sometimes aligning Her draconian imagery with more nuanced understandings of dragons as symbols of power and subterranean knowledge.

-While the core attributes remained, the emphasis on Her more human aspects took precedence in efforts to align with the changing views of demonic entities from solely malevolent to misunderstood and eventually the benevolent forces Bune truly brings to a pathworker’s table.
+While the core attributes remained, the emphasis on Her more human aspects took precedence in efforts to align with the changing views of demonic entities from solely malevolent, to misunderstood, and eventually the benevolent forces Bune truly brings to a pathworker’s table.

 Bune’s Fair Forms: Adaptations to Belief and Practice